richardbiely/gaia-ecs/README.md

 w.del<Velocity>(e);
 ```

 When adding or removing multiple components at once it is more efficient doing it via chaining.
-This way one one archetype movement is performed in total rather than one per added/removed component.
+This way only one archetype movement is performed in total rather than one per added/removed component.

 ```cpp
 ecs::World w;